Christ-Mind-Teachings/cmi-jsb/_til/chap16.md

 your human consciousness gladly become My Disciple, will lovingly wait upon Me, and will be concerned only that you faithfully serve Me, both within yourself and within your fellow men.
-And then will you understand why only "One is your Master, even Christ."
+And then will you understand why only &ldquo;One is your Master, even Christ&rdquo;.

 For I as the Christ dwell in all men and AM their One and Only Self.
 Through all men I AM ever calling to you and trying to reach and impress